ietf-rats/charter/ietf-rats-charter.md

 Remote attestation procedures (RATS) establish trust in the trustworthiness of devices and services.
 There is high demand for network protocols that not only provide strong authentication but also trusted assertions about the communication partner.
 To improve the confidence in a communication partner's trustworthiness a relying party requires trusted claims or specific evidence about:

 * device identity,
+* device composition, including sub-modules and roots of trust,
 * claim origination/provenance,
 * manufacturing origin,
 * system integrity,